 Section 13.6 restricts the ability of a registered firm to recommend a trade in a security of a related or connected issuer.
 The restrictions apply to recommendations made in any medium of communication.
 This includes recommendations in newsletters, articles in general circulation, newspapers or magazines, websites, e-mail, Internet chat rooms, bulletin boards, television and radio.

 It does not apply to oral recommendations made by registered individuals to their clients.
 These recommendations are subject to the requirements of section 13.4.
+Part 13 Division 2 [Conflicts of interest].

 Division 3 Referral arrangements